 HSS Alumni Advisory Council

 The HSS Alumni Advisory Council consists of alumni, appointed by the Dean with consultation from the College’s Alumni Affairs and Development Offices.
-Representatives from those offices serve on this council ex officio.
-Alumni appointed to the Alumni Advisory Council are individuals who graduated from the College of New Jersey with a major in one of the departments or programs in the School of Humanities and Social Sciences.
 The Alumni Advisory Council fosters relationships between current students and alumni and between faculty and alumni.
 This Council runs events of interest to alumni and current students, works with faculty to establish mentoring and networking opportunities for current students, and advises the Dean on matters of importance to alumni and future alumni.

 HSS Community Advisory Council